-If you are a European Union citizen, under the European Union Regulations, you are not required to obtain a visa or work-permit to live, study or work in Berlin.
+If you are a European Union citizen, under the European Union Regulations, you are not required to obtain a visa or work-permit to live or need to relocate, study or work in Berlin.
 The only requirement is for you to register at your local Residence Registrations Office (Einwohnermeldeamt) within one week of obtaining permanent accommodation, this must be completed within your first three months.
 To register, you will need to present your passport, a copy of your rental agreement and a completed registration form, which you can acquire from the office.
 The Residence Registrations Office will be located at the town hall in your neighbourhood.

 Regulations also allow for spouses and children under 21 years of age to accompany you.
 Non-EU family members will require the necessary visas.